mikeyobrien/mikeyobrien.github.io/content/posts/To Shave Less Yaks.md

 This is just one recent example; through the years, I've spent too much time trying to be efficiently "productive," when I could just be productive.
-Most times I end up being a bit more proficient without being productive.
+Most times I end up being a bit more efficient without being productive.
 This reminds me of a quote I read recently:

 > The word “productivity” has the same origin as the Latin verb producere, which